When may I move in for the 2016-17 year?

 We highly recommend that students leave their cars at home.
 Most students walk or take public transit.
-If you do plan to bring a car, parking at the apartment is free and each resident will be issued one parking permit for their use with a car registered in their name.
-24-hour guest permits are also available to residents at no charge.
-Please note these passes are only good for the Student Housing lots.
+If you do plan to bring a car, parking at the apartment is free and each resident will be issued one parking permit on a first come first basis, as parking is limited.

 Can I keep a pet in my room?